xpdota/event-trigger/README.md

 You can import a previous session, or an ACT log.
 You can even force-on overlays to see what your overlays *would* have looked like at that point.

+To open a replay, simple run triggevent-import.exe instead of triggevent.exe, and then choose a file.

 ![Replay](https://user-images.githubusercontent.com/14287379/146716550-189ba0ef-5f04-480a-9477-903f82882584.png)

 ## Future Features